Guanyu-Lin/Guanyu-Lin.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Ph.D. student in Carnegie Mellon University.
-I received B.E. and M.E. from Shenzhen University and Tsinghua University, respectively.
+I am currently a Ph.D. student at Carnegie Mellon University.
+I received the B.E. and M.E. from Shenzhen University and Tsinghua University, respectively.
 I have broad research interests in data mining and machine learning, especially their large-scale applications.
-Specifically, I tend to improve machine learning and deep learning for information retrieval and large-scale distributed systems, including their optimization and architecture.
+Specifically, I am interested in developing more advanced machine learning and deep learning methods for information retrieval and large-scale distributed systems, from optimization and architecture perspectives.
 The methods I used to develop enable information retrieval systems to provide more personalized service for users.
 I serve as the PC member for AAAI.
-I used to participate in ACM-ICPC, which is a distant memories now.
+I used to participate in ACM-ICPC, which is a distant memory now.

 Research Interests
 ---